 Save as disclosed above, the Code recommends that the Company should fully disclose the amount and breakdown of remuneration of each individual Director and the CEO on a named basis.
 The Board has decided not to disclose the aforementioned details as recommended by the Code, given the competitive business environment and possible negative impact on the Group's business interest, the disclosure of such detailed remuneration could have an adverse effect on working relationships and contributions to the operations of the Group.
-There was no key management personnel (who is not Director or CEO) being identified by the Group in FY2020.
+There was no key management personnel (who is not Director or CEO) being identified by the Group in FY2021, accordingly, no such information is available.